The ECO Act reduces emissions, increases energy innovation, creates jobs, and saves Minnesotans money.

 Minnesota has a successful history of investing in energy efficiency through the Conservation Improvement Program (CIP).
 The program reduces energy use through investments in weather stripping, efficient appliances, lighting upgrades, and more.
 The ECO Act expands upon this program to allow utilities to transition to cleaner fuel sources.
 It will also dedicate up to $12 million in new spending for efficiency measures for low-income customers, including renters.

 Conservation Minnesota and our partners in the clean energy sector championed the ECO Act for several years.
-Through targeting communications, education campaigns, and relationship building, Conservation Minnesota shared the power of energy efficiency and the ways it benefits Minnesota businesses, communities, and consumers.
+Through targeted communications, education campaigns, and relationship building, Conservation Minnesota shared the power of energy efficiency and the ways it benefits Minnesota businesses, communities, and consumers.

 At the end of the 2021 legislative session the ECO Act was passed and signed into law.
 With the only divided legislature in the nation, Minnesota demonstrated to other states and the federal government how to create innovative public policy to make progress on clean energy.